Costa Rica’s Sea Turtles

 Guaranteed Strategies – Show Me the Turtles

 The best chance to see turtles is to look for the right turtles in the right place at the right time.
 The right places are Ostinal and Nancite beaches.
-The right time is the few days around the new moon (last quarter or first quarter moon) between August and November.
+The right time is the few days around the new moon (any time after the third quarter and before first quarter moon) between August and November.
 The right turtles are the Pacific Olive Ridleys (Scientific name – Lepidochelys olivacea, Spanish – Lora, Carpintera) because they exhibit an amazing nesting behavior referred to as arribadas.

 A mass arrival or arribada may involve as many as 20,000 turtles arriving on the beach to nest in a single night.
 Even if you don’t time the biggest landing perfectly there are usually hundreds of turtles nesting for a few days before and after the one to three night long main event and individuals are common nearly every night.